You just got your grill and a big chunk of brisket from your favorite butcher.

 |Steven Raichlen X Long BBQ Gloves||Elbow||250 Degrees Fahrenheit +||4.4 / 5|

-This glove guide is for those of you who need a pair of barbecue gloves to protect your hands when smoking meat and barbecuing.
+This guide is for EVERYONE!
+We all need barbecue gloves to protect our hands when smoking meat and barbecuing.

-When handling hot coals, grill plates, chimney starters, cooking trays and other BBQ equipment you need a set of well insulated grill gloves.
+When cleaning grill mold, handling hot coals, grill plates, chimney starters, cooking trays, and other BBQ equipment you need a set of well-insulated grill gloves.

 Ekogrips BBQ Oven Gloves

 The Jolly Green Products Ekogrips BBQ oven gloves are one extremely waterproof, grippy pair of silicone oven gloves.
 The durable silicone construction guarantees rip resistance and a comfortable on-hand feel.

 The grip pads on the outside add additional grip which is perfect for carrying hot trays, hot pans, and grill plates.
 They are slightly thick but you still get a decent feel when carrying smaller objects or are using thermometers.